thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 **Attributes**

-* `action`
-  * When defined, adds a button to `confirm` or `dimiss` the section.
-When confirmed, its contents will be unwrapped and replace the section.
-If dismissed, the entire section will be removed.
-  * Value: `confirm` | `dismiss`
-* `collapsible`
+`collapsible`\
-  * When defined, adds a button to collapse (fold) and expand (unfold) the section.
+When defined, adds a button to collapse (fold) and expand (unfold) the section.

-* `confirmable`
+`confirmable`\
-  * When defined, adds a button to confirm which will unwrap the section contents and replace it with those contents.
+When defined, adds a button to confirm which will unwrap the section contents and replace it with those contents.

-* `dismissable`
+`dismissable`\
-  * When defined, adds a button to dismiss the entire section, disregarding its contents.
+When defined, adds a button to dismiss the entire section, disregarding its contents.

-* `shaded`
+`shaded`\
-  * Provides a slight grey background color (and negative margin) to provide visual separation.
+Provides a slight grey background color (and negative margin) to provide visual separation.

 **Example**